Important Information

 Registration for the language courses is done via TUMonline.
 Students who are not yet enrolled can not yet register for courses in TUMonline.
 However, they can check the Language Center website regularly, some courses may be offered later in the semester.

 Students who did not give proof of German language skills will be given the additional requirement to within the first year of studies pass at least one module in which they earn German language skills integratively.
 E. g. this may be fulfilled by a German course of the language center within the general-education subjects.
 But also other certificates are accepted.
 The A1.1 level is sufficient.
+If you like to have the language course also for covering for your general education subject, please register it as a general education subject.
+It then will be automaticaly also be considered for meeting the requirement.
+If you register on the requirement knot of TUMonline, then it will not count as a general education subject automatically.

 There are different offers for 'German as a Foreign Language'.
 During the semester as well as block courses in the end of each semester.